ammar/regexp_parser/README.md

 bin/test test/expression/test_base.rb -n test_expression_to_re
 ```

-Note that changes to ragel files will not be reflected when using `bin/test`, so you might want to run:
+Note that changes to Ragel files will not be reflected when using `bin/test`, so you might want to run:

 ```
 rake ragel:rb && bin/test test/scanner/test_properties.rb
 ```

 ## Building
-Building the scanner and the gem requires [ragel](http://www.colm.net/open-source/ragel/) to be
+Building the scanner and the gem requires [Ragel](http://www.colm.net/open-source/ragel/) to be
 installed.
 The build tasks will automatically invoke the 'ragel:rb' task to generate the
-ruby scanner code.
+Ruby scanner code.

 The project uses the standard rubygems package tasks, so: